ROCm/rccl/README.md

 Increasing the number of channels can be beneficial to performance, but it also increases GPU utilization for collective operations.

 Additionally, we have pre-defined higher number of channels when using only 2 GPUs or 4 GPUs on a 8\*MI300 system.
-Here, RCCL will use **32 channels** for the 2 MI300 GPUs sceanrio and **24 channels** for the 4 MI300 GPUs scenario.
+Here, RCCL will use **32 channels** for the 2 MI300 GPUs scenario and **24 channels** for the 4 MI300 GPUs scenario.

 ## Copyright